-Get to know our general officers, 2016-2021
+Get to know our general officers, 2021-2026

 Sister Dawn Tomaszewski is a native of Chicago.
-She is a graduate of Saint Mary-of-the-Woods College with a bachelor’s degree in communications.
-She also has a master’s degree in Journalism from the University of North Carolina and a master’s degree in theology from Catholic Theological Union, Chicago.
+She is a graduate of Saint Mary-of-the-Woods College with a Bachelor’s degree in communications.
+She also has a Master’s degree in Journalism from the University of North Carolina and a Master’s degree in theology from Catholic Theological Union, Chicago.
 Sister Dawn entered the Congregation on Aug.
 29, 1975.

 Sister Dawn ministered as a teacher at Marywood School in Orange, California and taught at Mother Theodore Guerin High School, now known as Guerin College Preparatory High School.

 She later served as director of communications and an instructor at Saint Mary-of-the-Woods College (1984-1987).
 She also served as the Congregation’s director of communications, director of communication and development and director of the Mission Advancement office (1987-1996).
 She also ministered as communications and media coordinator for the Office of Catholic Education, Archdiocese of Chicago (1999-2004); communications and public relations director, Guerin College Preparatory School (2004-2005); and director of advancement, Guerin College Preparatory School (2005-2009).
 Sister Dawn serves as an ex-officio member of the Saint Mary-of-the-Woods College Board of Trustees.